OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_ha.rst

 Step 7.
 Start OpenNebula in the Leader and Followers
 ================================================================================

-Start OpenNebula and any other related services: OneFlow, OneGate, Sunstone & FireEdge.
+Start OpenNebula and any other related services: OneFlow, OneGate & FireEdge.
 It's preferable to use the system tools, like ``systemctl`` or ``service`` as ``root`` in order to stop the services.

-.. important:: If you are running Sunstone behind Apache/Nginx, please start this service instead of Sunstone one.
+.. important:: If you are running FireEdge service behind Apache/Nginx, please start also the Apache/Nginx service.

 Step 8.
 Check Cluster Health
 ================================================================================